licensezero/guide.licensezero.com/index.md

 ### <a id="parallel-licensing">Parallel Licensing</a>

 You can choose to take contributions to your project only from those who license their contributions under permissive open source terms.
-For example, you might license your contributions to a project under [Parity terms](#parity), but ask contributors to license their work under [Charity](#permissive-license), and append the text of that license to your project's `LICENSE` file with a note that others' contributions come under that license.
+For example, you might license your contributions to a project under [Parity terms](#parity), but ask contributors to license their work under [Blue Oak](#permissive-license), and append the text of that license to your project's `LICENSE` file with a note that others' contributions come under that license.

-Users of the combined project would then receive a license from you on [Parity terms](#parity), for your contributions, and licenses from other contributors on the terms of [Charity](#permissive-license), for their contributions.
+Users of the combined project would then receive a license from you on [Parity terms](#parity), for your contributions, and licenses from other contributors on [permissive terms](#permissive-license), for their contributions.
 Would-be users who won't abide by the open source release conditions of your license can still buy a private license from you, for your contributions.
 The private license for your work, plus the permissive license for others' contributions, cover all contributions.

 In that kind of situation, you can sell private licenses for your contributions to the project, but others cannot.
 Perhaps that feels completely fair.
 If it doesn't, you may like to offer special credit, payment, or a free [waiver](#waiver) to contributors, to convince them to license their contributions under permissive terms.